Catterwaul/tuple/Sources/Documentation.docc/Instance Methods.md

 Array.method(instance)()
 ```

-And although you'll need to add a version of `try`, if you actually want the following to compile, `map` from the standard library can similarly be called like so:
+`map` from the standard library can similarly be called like so:

 ```swift
 Array.map(instance)() { $0 + 1 }